THE PROCESS OF SELLING A HOUSE IN STEPS

-7) Sign an Agency Agreement - Once you have decided on an agent, you can sign an Agency Agreement and the Commission Clause.
+7) Sign an Agency Agreement - Once you have decided on a real estate agent, you can sign an Agency Agreement and the Commission Clause.
 The agreement is with the company, not the agent.
 Check the commission fees and the term of contract.
 Both are negotiable.

 The process of marketing your property

-9) Photography - Once you have decluttered or up-styled and your house is ready to show buyers, the agent will organise a professional photographer for you.
-These images are what will attract potential buyers to come and view your house.
+9) Photography - Once your property is ready to show buyers, the agent will organise a professional photographer for you.
+These images are what will attract potential buyers to come and view the property.